Understanding 1031 Exchanges

 Understanding the ins and outs of the 1031 exchange is a huge benefit to apartment investors.
-Simply put, the 1031 exchange allows the investor to sell one property and use the equity to purchase new property, with 100% of capital gains taxes deferred.
-Essentially, in deferring capital gains tax obligations, investors are able to use the government’s due tax dollars for real estate investment and earn the return on that capital without having to pay anything to the government besides the actual tax obligation owed whenever, in the future, the investor chooses not to exercise his right to a 1031 exchange.
+In the most simplified of explanations, a 1031 exchange allows a property owner to offload an asset and use the equity to purchase new property, with 100% of capital gains taxes deferred.
+Essentially, in deferring capital gains tax obligations, investors are able to use the government’s due tax dollars for real estate investment and earn the return on that capital without having to pay anything to the government besides the actual tax obligation owed whenever, in the future, the investor chooses not to exercise their right to a 1031 exchange.

-The 1031 Exchange is perfect for those with multifamily properties that have appreciated or depreciated significantly.
+The 1031 exchange is perfect for investors with multifamily properties that have either appreciated or depreciated significantly.

 If your multifamily building has depreciated significantly to the point of being ineligible for annual depreciation deductions on tax returns, your multifamily property’s annual returns have depreciated as well, indicating a need for a change in property so as to maximize investment dollars.

 In the case of appreciation, if the apartment property itself has reached, or is close to reaching maximum appreciation, it may prove more beneficial to exchange for a new property that has greater upside potential.
-With today’s low interest rates, the investor can exchange for more property, with increased income and potential long-term appreciation at a lower cost than historically normal (due to that low interest rate environment).
+This strategy is particularly useful in a low interest rate environment, wherein the investor can exchange the asset for more property, with increased income and potential long-term appreciation at a lower cost than historically normal (due to the low interest rate environment).

 How to Perform a 1031 Exchange